janick/WT32-SqLn/README.md

 ![WT32-SC01 Plus DIY Programmer Cable](assets/diy_programmer.jpg "DIY Programmer Cable")

 The following steps assume you have an application succesfully compiled using `idf.py build` (see [Build This Example](#build-this-example) section).
-To program, then run your application with the serial monitor, power the WT32-SC01 Plus via its own USB-C port as well as connecting your serial board to a USB port on your computer.
+To program, then run your application optionally with the serial monitor, power the WT32-SC01 Plus via its own USB-C port as well as connecting your serial board to a USB port on your computer.

 1. To enter programming mode, connect the GPIO0 wire to the GND pin, then press the `RST` button on the back